mandresm/git4teams_exercise/README.md

 ## Birthday card (text)
+You are the best Mary Smith!
+Happy Birthday!
 Congratulations dearest Mary Smith!!!
 You are so nice lady!:) I hope your lifepath brings you happiness!:)

 ## Decoration items (list)
 > Super cute kitten-themed balloons